 New freshmen and transfer students are admitted directly to the School of Education with a “pre” classification of some sort—Pre-Elementary, Pre-Kinesiology, etc. This classification indicates that a student is interested in a particular program offered by the School of Education, but hasn't completed the eligibility requirements for admission into it.
 Students interested in Elementary Education receive the pre-professional classification of PRE.

 On-campus students wishing to be admitted to the School of Education while working on a program’s eligibility requirements can apply for admission to the School of Education by completing a pre-professional application form.
 A minimum GPA of 2.5, based on UW-Madison course work, is required to transfer into the School of Education.
 However, it is not necessary to be a "pre" before applying to any of the School of Education's professional programs.

 It is strongly recommended that students interested in a School of Education program meet with an academic advisor in Education Academic Services (EAS), 139 Education Building, 1000 Bascom Mall, 608-262-1651.

-The Elementary Education program has recently been restructured by the area faculty.
-Four new undergraduate certification options are now offered at two licensing levels—Early Childhood (approximately preschool through grade 3) and Middle Childhood through Early Adolescence (approximately grades 1-8).
+The Elementary Education program offers four undergraduate certification options at two licensing levels—Early Childhood (approximately preschool through grade 3) and Middle Childhood through Early Adolescence (approximately grades 1–8).
 The specific program options include the following: